 Obligations of a Member of Parliament

-Current Members of Parliament do not have any funding and disclosure obligations.
-However, if you are seeking to be re-elected and nominate as a candidate in an election, then you will have obligations as a candidate.
-For more information, please visit our page for Candidates.
+Current members of parliament do not have any funding and disclosure obligations.
+However, if you are seeking re-election and nominate as a candidate in an election, then you will have obligations as a candidate.
+For more information, please visit our candidate's page.

 Public funding scheme